How to start up your Mac in recovery mode

 2. After a few seconds, a globe will appear onscreen with the text: Starting Internet Recovery.
 This may take a while.

-Note: This is your computer entering internet Recovery Mode; it is not yet reinstalling OS X.
+Note: This is your computer entering Internet Recovery; it is not yet reinstalling macOS.

 3. You will then be given a network list to choose your internet connection for the download.
 Press the check mark to continue or hit Enter once you have selected your network.

 4. You will be asked to resubmit the network password even if you have previously connected to it, so make sure you have it available.
 Hit Enter or the check mark symbol to continue.